Metaform/jad/README.md

 #### 1.1 Option 1: Use pre-built images

-There are pre-built images for all JAD apps available from [GHCR](https://github.com/Metaform/jad/packages).
+There are pre-built images for all JAD apps available from [GHCR](https://github.com/Metaform/jad/packages) and the Connector Fabric Manager images are available from the [CFM GitHub Repository](https://github.com/Metaform/connector-fabric-manager/packages).
 Those are tested and we strongly recommend using them.

 #### 1.2 Option 2: Build images from source

-However, for the adventurous among us who want to build them from source, for example, because they've modified the code and now want to see it in action, please follow the following steps:
+However, for the adventurous among us who want to build them from source, for example, because they've modified the code and now want to see it in action, please follow the following steps to build and load JAD apps:

 - build Docker images: